Which Insurance Coverages Apply to a Hit-and-Run?

 - Your deductible applies

-Understanding uninsured motorist coverage in detail can help you determine if your current limits are adequate for both injury and property damage scenarios.
+Understanding uninsured and underinsured motorist coverage in detail can help you determine if your current limits are adequate for both injury and property damage scenarios.

 Police Reports, Witnesses & How to File Your Claim